davidbau/webhome/content/pages/about.md

 }
 </style>

-First year PhD student at MIT in Computer Science, working with [Rob Miller](http://people.csail.mit.edu/rcm/) and [Antonio Torralba](http://web.mit.edu/torralba/www/).
+PhD student at MIT in Computer Science, working with [Rob Miller](http://people.csail.mit.edu/rcm/) and [Antonio Torralba](http://web.mit.edu/torralba/www/).

 ![David Bau](img/davidbau.jpg){: style="float:left;width:160px;padding:0 10px 10px 0"}

 I work on programmability and debugging of deep neural networks.

-My work investigates three questions.
+Systems should be transparent to the people who use them.

-* Can knowledge from several neural networks be tranplanted together intentionally?
+My work investigates the following questions.

-* Can latent knowledge within deep neural networks be cleanly encapsulated and reused?
+* Can latent knowledge within deep neural networks be cleanly identified, debugged, encapsulated, and reused?
 * Can tools be created to allow programmers to effectively debug and design deep neural networks?

 I am also interested in programming tools that make computer science more accessible to beginners and non-expert programmers.
-I believe passionately that the technologies created by humanity should be programmable by all.
+I believe that the technologies created by humanity should be programmable by all.

 ## Background